pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

 5. Run our `setup` script in `${HOME}/projects/devops/pingidentity-devops-getting-started` to quickly set up the DevOps environment.
 6. Refresh your OS shell.
 7. Use Docker Compose to deploy the full stack.
 This will run our [YAML configuration file](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/11-docker-compose/03-full-stack/docker-compose.yaml).
-8. Log in to the management consoles for the solutions.
+8. Log in to the management consoles for the products.
 9. Stop or bring down the stack.

 See **DevOps registration** and **Initial setup** for complete instructions.